willdurand/willdurand.github.io/_posts/2022-02-17-on-writing-a-network-stack-part-1.md

 the future, we'll see.

-![ArvernOS network stack in (early) 2022](/images/posts/2022/02/arvernos-network-stack-202201.webp) _Figure 1: ArvernOS network stack in (early) 2022_ {:.with-caption .can-invert-image-in-dark-mode}
+![ArvernOS network stack in (early) 2022](/images/posts/2022/02/arvernos-network-stack-202201.webp) _Figure 1: ArvernOS network stack in (early) 2022, which is divided into 5 layers (the TCP/IP model sits on top of a physical layer)_ {:.with-caption .can-invert-image-in-dark-mode}

-Figure 1 depicts the different layers/protocols already implemented in ArvernOS.
+Figure 1 depicts the 5 different layers/protocols already implemented in
+ArvernOS: I chose to have a first distinct physical layer, and then we have the 4 layers of the TCP/IP model.
+This makes the first 4 layers of this model similar to the [OSI model][osi] as well.

 Each implementation is far from perfect but it is "functional".
 In this article, I introduce the three first layers (at the bottom), which cover three network
 protocols: Ethernet (as per IEEE 802.3), ARP and IPv4.